The Dos and Don’ts of Boarding Your Dog

 Freak Out When Dropping Off Your Pet

 Dogs can sense emotions.
-If you have anxiety when leaving your pet at a boarding facility, they’ll pick up on the tension and their anxiety will skyrocket.
+If you have anxiety when leaving your canine companion at a facility, they’ll pick up on the tension and their anxiety will skyrocket.

 Neglect to Talk to Your Veterinarian